indabax-za/indabax-za.github.io/content/schedule/_index.md

 ---

 We are busy putting the finishing touches to the schedule.
-Expect it to be packed!
+Expect it to be packed with fantastic speakers!

 <!-- {{< class "btn btn-lg btn-primary col-12 col-md-6 offset-md-3 text-white mb-3" >}}
 [Download Schedule here ](link)